– Helping your hair in winter time –

 3. Jojoba

-Jojoba oil is extracted from the seeds of the jojoba plant, which grows especially in the Sonoran desert, in Mexico, and in some regions of Arizona and southern California.
+Jojoba oil is extracted from the seeds of the jojoba plant, which grows especially in the Sonora desert in Mexico and in some regions of Arizona and southern California.

 4. Mallow

-Very suitable for sensitive or irritated scalps thanks to its soothing and anti-inflammatory effect.
+Very suitable for sensitive or irritated scalps thanks to its soothing and anti-inflammatory effects.

 Enriched with hydrating proteins and lipids, oat milk provides extreme softness and instantly detangles hair.